The Reality of Failing a Breathalyzer in Ohio

 - Solvents

-Health Factors That Trigger a False Positive on a Breathalyzer
+What Causes a False Positive on a Breathalyzer?

-Hygiene Products Which Lead to a False Positive on a Breathalyzer
+Can Hygiene Products Lead to a False Positive on a Breathalyzer?

 Hygiene products that contain alcohol, such as mouthwash, aftershave, and hand sanitizer, can corrupt breathalyzer test results.
 Aerosols might use rubbing alcohol as a carrier.
 Products like spray deodorant, hairspray, and insect repellant can produce a fine alcohol mist during and after application.
 The testing device can mistake the fumes from these products for alcohol vapor in your breath.